IstiCusi/phonon-tensor/README.md

 the Neovim community for their continuous efforts in improving the developer experience.
 For more information about Neovim and its licensing, visit
 <https://neovim.io>.

+## TODOs

+- The jupyter support is not working and port 8888 needs to be handed to the host
+- docker container could be potentially added to github.
+- de-installer script
+- extension of the template library and an example library
+- explanation of the docker preliminaries for rookies
+- better direct one button, one copy, one click installation (maybe including preliminaries)